dlucredio/js-distributor/GettingStartedWithJsDistributor.md

     server: gama
 ```

 In this example functions are defined with get and post methods and only HTTP calls are made in the server communication.
-If you want to use message brokers, you can configure the yaml as shown below:

-**Running the js-distributor**

-Open a terminal and run "npm run generate-single" if you defined the script in the package.json or 'npx npx js-distributor-scripts single copypaste src src-gen' if you didn't.
-A directory src-gen must be created with the files 'functions-alfa.js', 'functions-gama.js', 'start-alfa.js' and 'start-gama.js'.

-**Running servers**

-In order to run the servers and test it, you can run 'node start-alfa.js' and 'node start-gama.js' inside the src-gen directory and using two different terminals.

-**RabbitMQ method**

 To enable communication between servers using RabbitMQ, you can modify the method specified in the .yaml file to 'rabbit', in addition to adding a ConnectionURL (connection route to RabbitMQ services defined in your computer settings) in the servers' definitions.
 This will cause the distributor to generate code that uses RabbitMQ for asynchronous communication between servers.

 For the function isAEqualToB, defined on the Gama server, the configuration would appear as follows: